 This means of communication essentially merges reality, and allows both customers and your staff to visualize issues, point out problem areas, and annotate and draw on the screen, so that if it is possible to solve the issue remotely – remote assist software provides you the best opportunity to do so.

 And in the case that you require a technician?
 Representatives can take the recording and send these valuable insights to them ahead of time, helping them prepare if a truck roll is truly necessary.
 This results in increased access to information, and essentially means that technicians have a higher likelihood of solving the root cause of an issue the first time.
 In fact, it appears that – all in all – remote assist software reduces the number of second truck rolls by 35%.

 Chances are, truck rolls will be necessary at least some of the time.
 Luckily, though, you can keep track of these roll-outs, identify patterns and trends, and take actions to remedy repeat issues by keeping a categorized history of all roll-outs by customer, problem, resolution time, and so on.

 At this stage, it’s also important to get feedback from technicians on their recent field experience.
 Do they keep getting dispatched to set up complex products or services?
 If so, could this step be foregone entirely by providing better instructions or dedicating a remote team, supported by remote assist software, to help struggling customers?
 Once you collect the right data and get feedback from representatives and other boots-on-the-ground workers, you can begin to proactively create alternative solutions to truck roll outs.

-One additional way to reduce truck rolls and truck roll costs is increasing your phone fix rate.
-Alternatively, if you’d like to learn more about reducing truck rolls relative to your specific business model, get in touch for a free, no obligation demo.
+One additional way to reduce truck rolls and truck roll costs is providing self-service options for your customers.
+If you’d like to learn more about reducing truck rolls or providing customer self-service, get in touch for a free, no obligation demo.